 I don't know about you but for me, it just seems that the months fly by quicker.
 Work, family, life just goes from 0 to 60 in seconds, and everything flashes by, that the first time I properly stop for Christmas, is on Christmas Day.

-And as we get closer and I start thinking about festive food, the fondest memories of baking with my Granny are stirred up.
-And there was nothing more Christmassy in our house, than baking mince pies with her.
+But for me, Christmas baking stirs up the fondest memories of baking with my Granny.
+And there was nothing more Christmassy in our house than baking mince pies with her.

 What is a mince pie?